Using helium 10830 {\AA} transits to constrain planetary magnetic fields: Introduction

 The helium line may provide a better tool in this endeavour.
 It probes material closer to the planet \citep[e.g,][]{Macleod2022} and observations can be done at high spectral resolution (R$\gtrsim$ 30,000) since it is accessible from the ground.
 This provides a unique opportunity to study the kinematics of the outflow near the planet. \citet{Oklopvcic2020} proposed using spectropolarimetry of this line to detect magnetic fields; however, this method is not currently feasible with 10m class telescopes but may be possible in the future with 30m class telescopes.

-Here we propose a method for detecting the presence of magnetic fields strong enough to control the topology of the outflow using transmission spectroscopy in the 10830 \AA~ line of helium.
-Motivated by previous HD and MHD simulations, we suggest that "hydrodynamic" outflows should lead to blue-shifted transmission spectra due to gas flowing from the day to night side (towards the observer during transit).
-In contrast, magnetic fields prevent the day-to-night outflow and cause the gas to move away from the observer during transit.
-As a result, we suggest that "magnetically controlled" outflows will produce transmission spectra that are red-shifted.
+Here, we propose a method for detecting the presence of magnetic fields strong enough to control the topology of the outflow using transmission spectroscopy in the 10830 \AA~ line of helium. {\rc Motivated by previous HD and MHD simulations, we suggest that "hydrodynamic" outflows (i.e. outflows where the planetary magnetic fields are dynamically unimportant) should lead to blue-shifted transmission spectra due to gas flowing from the hot day side to the cold night side (towards the observer during transit) as a result of pressure gradients from the anisotropic heating.
+In contrast, strong magnetic fields prevent the day-to-night outflow and cause the gas to move away from the observer during transit.
+As a result, we suggest that "magnetically controlled" outflows will produce transmission spectra that are (weakly) red-shifted.}